Miami Cancer Misdiagnosis Lawyer

 While colorectal cancer can be quite curable, a delay in diagnosis can be detrimental to the overall prognosis.
 Screening for colorectal cancer is vital and can literally be the difference between life and death.
 Modalities for colorectal screening include the following:

 - Virtual colonoscopy

-Colorectal cancer is sadly commonly misdiagnosed, or missed entirely.
-Colorectal cancer may be missed due to where the polyp or cancerous tumor may be located (i.e. the ascending colon), scarring within the colon, gender (male), and people who have previously had polyps identified on colonoscopy are at risk for colorectal cancer being missed on colonoscopy.
+Colorectal cancer is sadly commonly misdiagnosed or missed entirely.
+Colorectal cancer may be missed due to where the polyp or cancerous tumor may be located (i.e., the ascending colon), scarring within the colon, gender (male), and people who have previously had polyps identified on colonoscopy are at risk for colorectal cancer being missed on colonoscopy.

-This highlights the important of timely identifying and diagnosing lung cancer.
-A healthcare provider who fails to timely diagnose lung cancer could be handing out a death sentence.
+This highlights the importance of timely identifying and diagnosing lung cancer.
+A healthcare provider who fails to diagnose lung cancer timely could be handing out a death sentence.
 Lung cancer can be missed for a variety of reasons.
 While there are certain screening recommendations for people who are at risk (i.e. smokers), lung cancer is not a cancer that is routinely screened for.
 However, there are times when lung cancer may be missed on imaging for a variety of reasons, including the following:

 - Failure to identify the presence of lung cancer on CT scan or other imaging modalities

-- Lack of training – novice radiologists are more likely to miss the presence of cancer on imaging
+- Lack of training – novice radiologists, are more likely to miss the presence of cancer on imaging

-Other Types of Cancers Commonly Missed and Failed to Diagnosis in Florida
+Other Types of Cancers Commonly Misdiagnosed

 - Prostate cancer